softwareconstruction240/softwareconstruction/instruction/json/json.md

 }
 ```

-You now have a problem when you deserialize the JSON back into Java objects.
-Gson won't know that it should turn the `ChessPiece` class described by the `ChessBoard` squares field into a specific `Rook`, `Knight`, or any other classes that you had before you serialized the board.
-So Gson will just create a bunch of `ChessPiece` objects in your board array instead of a specific subclass.
+When you deserialize this JSON back into Java, Gson won't know to map the `ChessPiece` data to a specific `Rook` or `Knight` subclass.
+Instead, it might try to instantiate the base `ChessPiece` (which fails if it is abstract) or fail to populate subclass-specific behavior.

-You can solve this by defining a Gson `TypeAdapter` that implements exactly how the JSON text should be deserialized.
+You can solve this by defining a Gson `TypeAdapter` (or `JsonDeserializer`) that specifies exactly how the JSON text should be handled.

-To use a `TypeAdapter` you create a `GsonBuilder`, register the type adapter with the builder, and create the Gson serializer from the builder with the `create` method.
-In the example below, we create a lambda function that implements the `JsonDeserializer` interface of the `TypeAdapter`.
-The function reads the JSON `type` attribute from the data contained in the JSON element represented by the `el` parameter.
-This allows the deserializer to switch on what class actually gets created form the JSON element.
+To use a custom adapter, use a `GsonBuilder`, register the adapter, and then call `create()`.
+In the example below, we use a lambda to implement the `JsonDeserializer` interface.
+The function reads the `type` attribute from the JSON element and uses it to determine which concrete class to instantiate.

 ```java
 public static Gson createSerializer() {